Sušice: History

-Sušice originated as a settlement near the Otava River, a gold-mining area.
-The settlement was probably founded around 790, however the first written mention is from 1233.
+Sušice originated as a settlement in a gold-panning area near the Otava River.
+The first settlement was founded here probably around 790, however the first written mention of Sušice is from 1233.
 In the 12th century, the area was owned by the Bavarian Counts of Bogen.
 It was re-connected to Bohemia by King Ottokar II in the 13th century and after 1260 it became a royal fortified town.

 During the Hussite Wars (1419–1434), Sušice was a Hussite town.
 The town's major economic growth occurred in the 16th century, when the town profited from the salt, grain and malt trade with neighbouring Bavaria.
 In the 17th and 18th centuries, Sušice suffered from wars, fires and the Counter-Reformation.
 The most devastating was the fire of 1707, which destroyed most of the town.
 In the 19th century, new prosperity came.
 The production of phosphorus matches started here and made Sušice famous all over the world.
 The leather industry also developed in the town, and at the end of the 19th century, the mining and processing of limestone was started.

-Until 1918, Sušice – Schüttenhoffen was part of the Austrian monarchy (Austrian side after the compromise of 1867).
-The town was an administrative seat of the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, Sušice – Schüttenhoffen was part of Austria-Hungary.
+The town was an administrative seat of the district of the same name.

 Jewish community

 The first written mention of Jews in Sušice is from 1562.
 The number of Jews in Sušice gradually increased and reached its peak in 1860, when 300 lived here.
 A pogrom occurred in 1866, then the population decreased and in 1930 only 112 Jews lived in Sušice.
-They had a reserved part of the town for living, which was accessible only from the town walls (today's Vodní, formerly Židovská (i.e. "Jewish") street).
+They had a reserved part of the town for living, which was accessible only from the town walls (today's Vodní, formerly Židovská (i.e. 'Jewish') street).

 Three synagogues were located in Sušice.
 The first was a wooden prayer house, which burned down in 1707.
 A new synagogue was built on its site, which served until 1923, when it also burned down.
-A third synagogue was in operation from 1859, which served its purpose until the World War II.
-After the war, it became the property of the town and was demolished in 1963.
+A third synagogue was in operation from 1859, which served its purpose until World War II.
+After the war, it became the profperty of the town and was demolished in 1963.

 The old Jewish cemetery was established in 1626, the last burial took place there in 1873.
 After its capacity was no longer sufficient, a new cemetery was founded in 1873, where the last burial took place in 1946.